ashish-reddy-20-08/Test/Feature Matching --Brute-Force matcher and FLANN based matcher.md

 The advantage of this approach is that you don't need any domain-specific knowledge to use one of these algorithms.
 A brute-force algorithm tends to use the simplest possible approach to solving the problem.
 The disadvantage is that a brute-force approach works well only for a small number of nodes

 FLANN stands for Fast Library for Approximate Nearest Neighbors.
 It contains a collection of algorithms optimized for fast nearest neighbor search in large datasets and for high dimensional features.
 It works more faster than BFMatcher for large datasets.
-We will see the second example with FLANN based matcher.